grevory/angular-local-storage/README.md

 ##Development:
 * Don't forget about tests.
-* If you planning add some feature please create issue before.
+* If you're planning to add some feature please create an issue before.

 Clone the project:
 ```sh